Bern – city of chocolate

 Lindt

-When he returned on Monday, he discovered something remarkable: a wonderfully smooth, melt-in-the-mouth chocolate.
-It was the beginning of what would become the world-famous, uniquely creamy Lindt chocolate.
-Around twenty years later, the Bernese chocolatier sold his factory to Chocolat Sprüngli AG, marking the birth of what today is Lindt & Sprüngli AG.
-Lindt continued to run the factory in Bern until 1905, four years before his death.
+This innovation marked the beginning of the uniquely fine Lindt chocolate as we know it today.
+Around 20 years later, the Bernese chocolatier sold his factory to Chocolat Sprüngli AG – the beginning of what would become Lindt & Sprüngli AG.
+Lindt continued to operate the Bern factory until 1905.

 Tobler